TritonDataCenter/node-watershed/README.md

 Emitted for each inbound PONG frame.
 The only argument will be a `Buffer` containing the nonce in the pong response.

+#### WatershedConnection.getProtocol()

+Returns the negotiated subprotocol, if any, for this connection, as a String.
+If no subprotocol negotiation took place, this method returns `null`.

 #### WatershedConnection.send(data)